jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vnet/index.md

 In addition to creating the virtual network, we will create and connect other resources to it to support both the on-premise network and the virtual machines that will be connected to the cloud network.
-A private DNS zone will be configured and connected to ease name and customize name resolution across the hybrid workflow and a network address translation gateway will be created to give hosts on the network as secure mechanism for internet access even when they are not given public IP addresses of their own.
+A private DNS zone will be configured and connected to ease and customize name resolution across the hybrid workflow and a network address translation gateway will be created to give hosts on the network as secure mechanism for internet access even when they are not given public IP addresses of their own.